cerezojd/anime-notification/README.md

 ## About the project.

-It Analyze [AnimeFLV](https://animeflv.net/) web page, and it publish through [Telegram Channel](https://t.me/animenotificacion) new anime episodes.
+It analyzes [AnimeFLV](https://animeflv.net/) web page, and it publish through [Telegram Channel](https://t.me/animenotificacion) new anime episodes.